MAN.9FRONT.ORG RTFM

 writes out converted events to stdout.
 If a kbdtap file is

 given, it is used for both input and output instead.
-Ktrans
+By

-starts in a passthrough mode, echoing out the input with no
+default ktrans starts in passthrough mode, echoing out the

 English (Passthrough).